artb433/alx-low_level_programming/0x00-hello_world/README.md

-This project is about the basics of C programming
+This is the root of the 0x00.
+C - Hello, World project